Recovery Housing Standards

 The standard was developed through a strength-based and collaborative approach that solicited input from all major regional and national recovery housing organizations.
 Guidance for the standard was also received from recovery residence providers (some with decades of experience) from across the nation representing all four levels of support and nationally recognized recovery support stakeholders.
 NARR’s standards focus on a common Code of Ethics, as well as Access, Quality and Choice.

 NARR released the second version of the standard in October 2015, and in 2018 released version 3.0, our current version.
 It provides more explicit guidance to providers, including metrics for evaluating the peer support components of a residence’s recovery environment.
 MCRSP does not accredit Level 4 houses recognized by the NARR Standards.
 MCRSP only accredits levels 1-3.
 MCRSP has also made adjustments to the standards to comply with the U.S. Department of Housing and Urban Development’s (HUD) housing guidelines.

 The NARR Self-Assessment Checklist describes the areas by which each recovery residence is reviewed.
-Recovery housing providers should download a copy of the Recovery Housing Checklist and become familiar with the Housing Standards before considering submitting an application for accreditation.
-Click the buttons below to download these important documents.
+Recovery housing providers should download a copy of the Recovery Housing Checklist and become familiar with the Recovery Housing Standards before considering submitting an application for accreditation.

 Recovery Housing Levels